juji-io/site/blog/you-can-create-a-chatbot-yes-im-talking-to-you-1.md

   - aichatbot
 image: /assets/uploads/eugen-str-crhsiry3jwy-unsplash.jpg
 ---
+**<Terri: The first image of the tools don't really match with the theme better pick a  robot or chatbot image, like this one --**  https://media1.giphy.com/media/xT0GqKQJVxWzTSrLIQ/giphy.webp?cid=ecf05e471cfe440d8de20be19e2dea2c43d98956bf2de9fa&rid=giphy.webp**\>**

 Gartner predicts that 80% of business applications will have a chatbot by 2021.

 "*Building a chatbot seems quite complicated, I don't really have the time to learn and build one*."